Seyedalimadani/MachineLearning/README.md

 # MachineLearning
 Hello every one !
-in this repository I store my codes which almsot come from youtube coders and I just want to have a complete collection of simple codes for my needs!
+in this repository I store my machine learning codes which I use in my resaerch and projects.